-Climate Policy Recommendation: Generally vote against or withhold from the chair of the nominating committee if the board lacks at least one director of an underrepresented gender identity
+Climate Policy Recommendation: Generally vote against or withhold from the chair of the nominating committee if the board lacks at least one director of an underrepresented gender identity4

-- For Japan, if the company has an audit-committee-board structure or a traditional two-tier board structure as opposed to three committees, vote against incumbent representative directors if the board lacks at least one director of an underrepresented gender identity. - For Canada and Australia, vote against or withhold from the chair of the nominating committee if the board is not comprised of at least 30 percent underrepresented gender identities. - For the UK, generally vote against or withhold from the incumbent chair of the nominating committee if: - the board is not comprised of at least 33 percent underrepresented gender identities; or - the board lacks at least one racially diverse director. - Beginning in 2023, for Continental European markets, generally vote against or withhold from incumbent members of the nominating committee if the board is not comprised of at least 40 percent underrepresented gender identities.
+- For Japan, if the company has an audit-committee-board structure or a traditional two-tier board structure as opposed to three committees, vote against incumbent representative directors if the board lacks at least one director of an underrepresented gender identity. - For Canada and Australia, vote against or withhold from the chair of the nominating committee if the board is not comprised of at least 30 percent underrepresented gender identities. - For the UK, generally vote against or withhold from the incumbent chair of the nominating committee if: - the board is not comprised of at least 33 percent underrepresented gender identities; or - the board lacks at least one racially diverse director. - For Continental European markets, generally vote against or withhold from incumbent members of the nominating committee if the board is not comprised of at least 40 percent underrepresented gender identities. - For meetings on or after Feb.
+1, 2024, for Canadian companies, generally vote against or withhold from the Chair of the Nominating Committee if the board has no apparent racially or ethnically diverse members.